Trump threatens BMW with border tax on cars built in Mexico

 - Posted 16 Jan 2017 06:20

-BERLIN: President-elect Donald Trump has warned the United States will impose a border tax of 35 percent on cars that German carmaker BMW plans to build at a new plant in Mexico and export to the U.S. market.
+BERLIN: President-elect Donald Trump has warned the United States will impose a border tax of 35 per cent on cars that German car manufacturer BMW plans to build at a new plant in Mexico and export to the US market.

 A BMW spokeswoman said a BMW Group plant in San Luis Potosi would build the BMW 3 Series starting from 2019, with the output intended for the world market.
 The plant in Mexico would be an addition to existing 3 Series production facilities in Germany and China.